-Music of Maori folk songs & folk traditions from New Zealand.
+Texts (lyrics) of Maori folk songs & folk traditions from New Zealand.

 Folk song has been transmitted through oral tradition in the past and only through the last few centuries through transcriptions.
 In the distant past, folk song experienced various changes, which are reflected in differences in melodies, content, rhythm and the like.

 Depending on the content of a folk song it could be divided into: narrative, historical, love, wedding, status (single, marital, work, profession, ...), children's, obituary, military, drinking and toast songs, dance, carols, religious, songs about nature, humorous, homeland and other songs.